e4nu/emMCRadCorr/src/scripts/README.md

 # e4nu Scripts

-This directory contains python scripts used to run jobs at the grid
+This directory contains python scripts used to run jobs at the FNAL grid